pgaljan/excel-dumper/README.md

 1. Run `python dumper.py -help` for detailed usage information
 2. Check that all dependencies are properly installed
 3. Verify Python version compatibility (3.6+)

-## License

-This script is provided as-is for educational and utility purposes.